 Performance Lab

-Performance Lab Workshops are a series of events in Rotterdam, The Netherlands.
-It is facilitated by Clara J:son Borg and amy pickles, and supported by funding from Gemeente Rotterdam and previous hosts WORM Rotterdam, who gave their UBIK Theatre space to the workshops.
-Between September and December 2019, three invited artists shared aspects of their performance practice in educational workshops.
+Performance Lab is a series of events in Rotterdam, The Netherlands.
+It is facilitated by Clara J:son Borg and amy pickles, and supported by funding from Gemeente Rotterdam.

 This website presents debris from past workshops, as records of the events and as tools we hope an extended audience can use.
 It is a site comprised of reflections, advice and techniques for working with people, working with your body and your voice.